Snake (video game genre): Gameplay

-In the most common single-player game, the players snake is of a certain length, so the tail also moves, and with every item "eaten" by the head of the snake the snake gets longer.
+In the most common single-player game, the player's snake is of a certain length, so when the head moves the tail does too.
+Each item eaten by the snake causes the snake to get longer.
 Snake Byte has the snake eating apples.
 Nibbler has the snake eating abstract objects in a maze.

 History

-The Snake began with the 1976 arcade video game Blockade developed and published by Gremlin.
+The Snake genre began with the 1976 arcade video game Blockade written by Lane Hauck and Ago Kiss and published by Gremlin Industries.
 It was cloned as Bigfoot Bonkers the same year.
-In 1977, Atari, Inc. released two Blockade-inspired titles: the arcade game Dominos and Atari VCS game Surround.
+In 1977, Atari, Inc. released two Blockade-inspired games: the arcade game Dominos and Atari VCS game Surround.
 Surround was one of the nine Atari VCS launch titles in the US and was sold by Sears under the name Chase.
 That same year, a similar game was launched for the Bally Astrocade as Checkmate.
+Mattel released Snafu for the Intellivision console in 1982.